Ok, so you booked a snowmobile tour, a rental cabin, or want some time on our cross-country ski trails.

 INNER LAYERS

-You need an inner layer that’s non-absorbent next to your skin, to avoid chilling your body when sweating.
-Synthetics such as acrylic, lycra or polyester or natural fibers like wool work just fine for your first layers.
-Synthetics are made of plastic, hollow fibres that won’t absorb moisture.
-Wool is nature’s best natural water resistant insulator.
-No need to buy special clothes, improvise with what you have at home!
-Workout tights, regular nylons, or leotards next to your skin can really help! (polar fleece pyjamas work too, lol) Check your material labels, looking for any materials that are sythetic and not NATURAL.
+You need an inner layer that’s non-absorbent next to your skin to avoid chills when sweating.
+Synthetics such as acrylic, lycra, or polyester (and natural wool) work just fine for your first layers.
+Have you ever tried to wipe up water with polar fleece?
+Synthetics are made of plastic, hollow fibers that won’t absorb ANY moisture.
+Wool is nature’s best natural water-resistant insulator.

 DON’T wear cotton outside in winter – keep it for lounging by the fire.
-Cotton absorbs sweat and moisture and clings, robbing you of heat, and giving you the chills!
-If you want to be active year round, invest in polypropylene long underwear.
+Cotton absorbs sweat and moisture and clings, robbing you of heat and giving you chills!
+If you want to be active year-round, invest in polypropylene long underwear.
 Polypropylene is a great material that works well in ALL conditions.
 Fleece is a cheap layering material, thick pile is best!
-Polar Fleece is the BEST VALUE.
-Combine that with tights underneath, and stay warm!
+Polar Fleece is the BEST VALUE, and you can pick them up just about anywhere.
+You probably already have some.
+Combine that with tights underneath, and you’ll stay warm!

 MIDDLE LAYERS

 Next, you’ll cover your thinner inner layers with one or more bulky layers.
-Think ‘insulation layer’ and you’re good.
-A loose fit will keep from restricting your movement once the final layer goes on.
+Think ‘insulation layer’, and you’re good.
+A loose fit will keep you from restricting movement once the final layer goes on.
 Choose this layer based on the conditions outside – add another layer when really cold!
-A Wool, or acrylic blend sweater, or better yet, thick and toasty POLAR FLEECE does the trick!
-Often you can buy a cozy polar fleece combo top/bottoms at department stores & it’s great because it’s non absorbent.
+A Wool or acrylic blend sweater, or better yet, a thick and toasty POLAR FLEECE does the trick!
+Often, you can buy a cozy polar fleece combo top/bottoms at department stores & it’s great because it’s nonabsorbent.
 Or try Value Village!

 OUTER LAYERS

-The key words four outerwear are WINDPROOF, WATERPROOF, BREATHABLE Gortex is FANTASTIC – but NOT CHEAP.
-For a cheaper alternative, think NYLON.
+The key words for outerwear are WINDPROOF, WATERPROOF, and BREATHABLE.
+Gortex is FANTASTIC – but NOT CHEAP.
+For a less expensive alternative, think NYLON.
 A winter jacket over your layers is usually enough for your upper body.
-Thinsulate is cheaper now and stores have many cheap alternatives.
-Avoid rubberized ‘raincoat’ material, as moisture will quickly accumulate and chill, as it’s not breathable.
-Avoid Cotton outer shells, even those that are treated with water repellent material.
+Thinsulate is cheaper now and stores have many inexpensive alternatives.
+Avoid rubberized ‘raincoat’ material, as moisture will quickly accumulate as it’s not breathable.
+Avoid Cotton outer shells, even those that are treated with water-repellent material.
 Snow lands on you, and when it melts, it can soak you down through the layers and chill you to the bone.
-Nothing is completely waterproof, but you aren’t running in rain, you are running in snow so think ‘slide’ – use slick material so snow doesn’t stick & melt. *snowmobilers – we no longer supply outer clothing so please dress yourselves well*
+Nothing is completely waterproof, but you are running in snow, so think ‘slide’ – use slick material so snow doesn’t stick & melt. *snowmobilers – we no longer supply outer clothing so please dress yourselves well*

 A NOTE ABOUT GLASSES